knpuniversity/php-beginner-series/knpu/episode2/request-new-page.rst

 We need a New Page!
 -------------------

-I want to build a form so a user can post their pet for rent.
+I want to build a form so a user can rent out their pet's love to others.

 Let's start by creating a new page.
 How do we do that?
 Just create a new file called ``pets_new.php`` and scream some text out:

 .. code-block:: html

     HI I AM A PAGE!

+    SQUIRREL!

-To see us screaming at us, add ``/pets_new.php`` to the end of the URL in your browser:
+To see us screaming at us, change the URL to ``/pets_new.php``:

     http://localhost:8000/pets_new.php

 So every new page is just a new file.
-In a future episode, I'll teach your a way to create URLs and pages that's much fancier than this.
+In a future episode, I'll teach you a way to create URLs and pages that's much fancier than this.
 But don't worry about that quite yet.